MBSE, GENESYS, and CORE Training Opportunities

-You will learn the .NET interface of GENESYS and how to best apply it to the management of system design including the management of requirements and risks, verification of system concepts, and re-engineering of processes in your workgroup.
+You will learn the GENESYS interface and how to best apply it to the management of system design including the management of requirements and risks, verification of system concepts, and re-engineering of processes in your workgroup.
 You will see how GENESYS capability allows you to intuitively create robust system models.
 You will build complete design models using the designer-friendly user interface.
 Throughout the course, you will receive tips from our systems engineers, which will enable you to fully maximize all components of the GENESYS software so you can effectively manage it across domains in your environment.

 The course is designed for practitioners who will be using GENESYS to implement their organization’s MBSE approach.
 It provides a complete familiarization with the GENESYS tool and its application to practical systems engineering problems.

 - GENESYS concept of operation & walk-through

 - Getting started with GENESYS

 - Capture originating requirements

 - Issues and risks

 - Introduction to behavior and constructs

 - System threads